 Why? because absence of this information is considered security threat.
-This field POB, along with Name, Surname, Date of birth (DOB) along with biometric information (fingerprints, blood type, facial features) is checked against international databases of known suspect and terrorists.
+This field Place of Birth (POB), along with Name, Surname, Date of birth (DOB) along with biometric information (fingerprints, blood type, facial features) are unique identifiable information, checked against international databases of known suspect and terrorists.

 Why Place of Birth is Important?